NCAR/climate-primer-water/doc/ch3_baselines.rst

-**Long-term data collection, standardization and calibration:** Many gauging approaches have remained consistent for many decades (or can be easily cross-compared to modernized techniques), along with universally-accepted and consistent standardization and calibration approaches, means weather gages are often resource for long-term archives of meteorological data, essential for studying climate change, weather patterns, and long-term trends. **Sufficient for climatologies**: even if sparsely-located gauges may be insufficient to represent a time-series of weather across a region, they may be sufficient to represent the long-term climatology if the region is sufficiently homogenous in its weather patterns (note: a weather climatology refers to the statistical representation of the long-term weather conditions at a particular location or over a specific region, typically involving the analysis of weather data over extended periods, typically 30 years or more, to understand the typical weather patterns and variations of an area).
+**Long-term data collection, standardization and calibration:** Many gauging approaches have remained consistent for many decades (or can be easily cross-compared to modernized techniques), along with universally accepted and consistent standardization and calibration approaches, means weather gauges are often resource for long-term archives of meteorological data, essential for studying climate change, weather patterns, and long-term trends. **Sufficient for climatologies**: even if sparsely-located gauges may be insufficient to represent a time-series of weather across a region, they may be sufficient to represent the long-term climatology if the region is largely homogenous in its weather patterns (note: a weather climatology refers to the statistical representation of the long-term weather conditions at a particular location or over a specific region, typically involving the analysis of weather data over extended periods, typically 30 years or more, to understand the typical weather patterns and variations of an area).

-However, weather gauges also come with certain drawbacks.
+However, weather gauges also have certain drawbacks.
-**Representativeness:** Point observations are rarely sufficient to represent spatial patterns of precipitation; this is especially true in regions with sharp changes in elevation and/or nearby large bodies of water. **Wind and turbulence-dependent errors for precipitation gauges:** The wind over and around raised gauges can distort the measurement of the flux of hydrometeors falling to the ground, with typically the higher the wind speed, the higher the distortion.
+**Representativeness:** Point observations are rarely sufficient to represent spatial patterns of precipitation; this is especially true in regions with sharp changes in elevation and/or nearby large bodies of water. **Wind and turbulence-dependent errors for precipitation gauges:** The wind over and around raised gauges can distort the measurement of the flux of hydrometeors falling to the ground.
+Typically, the higher the wind speed, the higher the distortion.
 **Susceptibility to local interferences:** Weather gauges can be affected by local environmental factors such as buildings, trees, and other obstructions that can alter wind patterns or create microclimates.